Cybergenik/hopper/README.md

 ### Master

-The Masters job is to schedule fuzz tasks on Nodes in the cluster, keep track of coverage, mutate seeds, and produce reports.The Master handles all these responsibilities concurrently.
+The Masters job is to schedule fuzz tasks on Nodes in the cluster, keep track of coverage, mutate seeds, and produce reports.
+The Master handles all these responsibilities concurrently.
 There are two main processes running concurrently on the Master, an RPC server and the Mutation Engine.